clarencechen/bts-fully-tf/README.md

 # Note
-This repository is a fully TensorFlow implementation of BTS model.
-It is forked from [original repository](https://github.com/saeid-h/bts-fully-tf).
-The code is modified to run with TensorFlow 1.6 without extra C++ code.
+This repository is a TensorFlow implementation of the BTS Depth Estimation model using tf.keras in Tensorflow 2, without using any custom C++ kernels/ops.
+It is forked from [original repository](https://github.com/cogaplex-bts/bts).
+Please submit an issue if you encounter incompatibilities with other minor versions of Tensorflow 2.
+***Currently, if you use Tensorflow 2.1.0 installed using pip, you may encounter a segmentation fault with certain GPU configurations.
+If that is the case, please install Tensorflow from source.***

 # BTS
 From Big to Small: Multi-Scale Local Planar Guidance for Monocular Depth Estimation